Jawayria/edx-platform/openedx/core/djangoapps/user_authn/docs/decisions/0001_simplify_login_ratelimiting.rst

   login view but is applied to the ``/third_party_auth_context`` endpoint (``TPAContextView``) to rate limit 3rd party auth requests.
 The default rate limit for this endpoint is ``20 requests per minute``.
-Since this rate limiting is only applied to a 3rd party auth specific view, it only impact the rate at which 3rd party auth is possible.
+Since this rate limiting is only applied to a 3rd party auth specific view, it only impacts the rate at which 3rd party auth is possible.

-* `MAX_FAILED_LOGIN_ATTEMPTS`_ - This is an optional feature that can be enable(disabled by default) which will limit the number of failed logins a user is allowed to have before their account is locked out.
+* `MAX_FAILED_LOGIN_ATTEMPTS`_ - This is an optional feature that can be enable (disabled by default) which will limit the number of failed logins a user is allowed to have before their account is locked out.
 This feature works slightly differently from the other rate limiting features in that it persists the number of failures and does not reset them until we have had a